sohrmann/agentforce-ui-tmp/README.md

 # Agentforce UI Demo

 A modern Next.js application showcasing a custom chat interface for Salesforce Agentforce Agents using the Agent API.
-This demo provides a clean, responsive UI for interacting with AI agents powered by Salesforce's Agentforce platform.
+This demo provides a clean, responsive UI foundation for interacting with AI agents powered by Salesforce's Agentforce platform.

 ## Features